Coronavirus FAQs for Residential Life

 Do I need to wear a mask or practice physical distancing when I am in my room?

 No, with two exceptions.
-Students and Hall Staff will not need to wear masks or practice physical distancing when they are in their assigned rooms, except in two very rare instances when someone not assigned to the room is approved to be present.
-Exceptions include when two guests per student will be in the student rooms in the halls and undergraduate apartments at Fischer to assist during move-in and move-out or when Hall Staff must enter student rooms in the halls or undergraduate apartments at Fischer for reasons of health, safety, or discipline.
+Students and Hall Staff will not need to wear masks or practice physical distancing when they are in their assigned rooms, except when someone not assigned to the room is approved to be present.
+Exceptions include when two guests per student will be in the student rooms in the halls and undergraduate apartments at Fischer or when Hall Staff must enter student rooms in the halls or undergraduate apartments at Fischer for reasons of health, safety, or discipline.

 Is my rector, assistant rector or in-residence able to host guests?

 Yes.
-In keeping with medical guidance for mitigating risk to staff, head staff (rectors and assistant rectors) and in-residence priests/faculty may host guests in their apartments if everyone is masked and physically distanced with an allowance for airflow, though guests may not include undergraduate students.
+In keeping with medical guidance for mitigating risk to staff, head staff (rectors and assistant rectors) and in-residence priests/faculty may host guests in their apartments if everyone is masked and physically distanced with an allowance for airflow.

 Can students meet with Hall Staff or in-residence in their apartments/rooms?